nhsconnect/FHIR-CDS/pages/overview/overview_release_notes.md

 ## 1.1.1-alpha ##
 * Evaluate ServiceDefinition interaction page updated, with cardinality of 'inputData' element updated from 0..1 to 0..*.
 * General minor changes to wording and grammar for clarity
-* Added Clinical Safety Case Report and associated Hazard Log
+* Added a release specific addendum to the Clinical Safety Case Report and associated Hazard Log

 ## 1.1.0-alpha ##